-Objectives: To inform the design of electronic decision support (EDS) to facilitate deprescribing in hospitals we set out to 1) explore the current processes of inhospital medicines review, deprescribing and communication of deprescribing decisions with the patient's general practitioner (GP), 2) identify barriers to undertaking these tasks, and 3) determine user preferences for EDS.

-Design: Multi-method, multi-site study comprising observations, semi-structured interviews and focus groups.

-Setting: General medicine, geriatric medicine and rehabilitation wards at six hospitals in two local health districts in Sydney, Australia, and primary care practices in one primary healthcare district in Sydney, Australia.

-Participants: 149 participants took part in observations, interviews and focus groups, including 68 hospital doctors, 14 nurses, 55 pharmacists and 12 GPs.
+Objectives To inform the design of electronic decision support (EDS) to facilitate deprescribing in hospitals we set out to (1) explore the current processes of in-hospital medicines review, deprescribing and communication of deprescribing decisions with the patient's general practitioner (GP), (2) identify barriers to undertaking these tasks and (3) determine user preferences for EDS.
+Design Multimethod, multisite study comprising observations, semistructured interviews and focus groups.
+Setting General medicine, geriatric medicine and rehabilitation wards at six hospitals in two local health districts in Sydney, Australia and primary care practices in one primary healthcare district in Sydney, Australia.
+Participants 149 participants took part in observations, interviews and focus groups, including 69 hospital doctors, 13 nurses, 55 pharmacists and 12 GPs.

-Main outcome measures: Observational data on who was involved in medicines review and deprescribing, when medicines review took place, and what artifacts (e.g. forms) were used.
-Participants' reported perceptions of medicines review, polypharmacy, and deprescribing, and preferences for EDS.
+Main outcome measures Observational data on who was involved in medicines review and deprescribing, when medicines review took place, and what artefacts (eg. forms) were used.
+Participants reported perceptions of medicines review, polypharmacy and deprescribing and preferences for EDS.

-Results: Deprescribing, undertaken during medicines review, was typically performed by a junior doctor, following a decision to deprescribe by a senior doctor.
-Key barriers to deprescribing included a perception that deprescribing was not the responsibility of hospital doctors, a lack of confidence among junior doctors and pharmacists in broaching this topic with senior doctors, and a lack of patient engagement in the deprescribing process.
-In designing EDS, the tools, likely to be used by junior doctors, pharmacists and nurses, should be available throughout the hospitalisation and should comprise non-interruptive evidence-based guidance on why and how to deprescribe.
+Results Deprescribing, undertaken during medicines review, was typically performed by a junior doctor, following a decision to deprescribe by a senior doctor.
+Key barriers to deprescribing included a perception that deprescribing was not the responsibility of hospital doctors, a lack of confidence among junior doctors and pharmacists in broaching this topic with senior doctors and a lack of patient engagement in the deprescribing process.
+In designing EDS, the tools, likely to be used by junior doctors, pharmacists and nurses, should be available throughout the hospitalisation and should comprise noninterruptive evidence-based guidance on why and how to deprescribe.

-Conclusions: Deprescribing decisions are complex and influenced by multiple factors.
+Conclusions Deprescribing decisions are complex and influenced by multiple factors.
 The implementation of EDS alone is unlikely to address all barriers identified.
-To achieve sustained improvements in monitoring of polypharmacy and subsequent deprescribing, a multi-faceted intervention is needed.
+To achieve sustained improvements in monitoring of polypharmacy and subsequent deprescribing, a multifaceted intervention is needed.